korcankaraokcu/PINCE/README.md

 Then ```cd``` to PINCE directory and run ```sudo python3 PINCE.py```

 #History
--Moved to Github from Bitbucket on 19/02/2016
+- Moved to Github from Bitbucket on 19/02/2016